-Food Requirements of Pregnant Rabbit
+Food Requirements for Pregnant Rabbit

 The owner needs to provide apt and ample nutrition for their Doe during its pregnancy.
 A Pregnant Rabbit will require exceptional changes to its diet to make sure that it is receiving sufficient nutrition; if a Doe faces nutritional deficiencies, the results might be abortion or re absorption of the fetuses.
 The owner should provide her with extraordinary quality food besides fresh, unpolluted unlimited amounts of water.